joseeneas/learning-full-stack-main/README.md

       ![AWS ElasticBean Stalk Config DB](./resources/aws-configure-database.png)
    3. Create new application-dev.properties file, and make your IDE to use it by adding Environment variables: SPRING_PROFILES_ACTIVE=dev , where dev is equals to dev in application-dev.properties
    4. Databases in AWS are protected by SecurityGroup which means only the instances behind the Load balancer can connect to them, or we can specify specific ip address which also can externally log into our database which is bad practice.
 (What it is happened, actually is that our clients will log into our application through load balancer, where load balancer will check for free instance of our application will connect it to the client, and the instance of our application will be connected to AWS RDS database which is protected by AWS Firewall Security Group)
-   5. Allow external applications to rich our AWS RDS database, find RDS (relational database) into AWS window, click DB instances, after that click into database id, to log into database configurations for the specific database instance.
+   5. Allow external applications to reach our AWS RDS database, find RDS (relational database) into AWS window, click DB instances, after that click into database id, to log into database configurations for the specific database instance.
 Choose VCP Security Group, log-in, click into Inbound Rules, copy first part of the source code for example: sg-0b8d993d27127ea78.
 Same Security Group can be seen into EC2 where is the environment instance of our application, check the tab Security and the Security Group id should be the same as that of the RDS database: sg-0b8d993d27127ea78, which means this EC2 instance of the application can communicate with this instance of RDS database.
       ![AWS RDS](./resources/aws-rds.png)
       ![AWS RDS Screen](./resources/aws-rds-screen.png)
       ![AWS RDS VCP Screen](./resources/aws-rds-vcp-screen.png)